David Byerman: CEO of Chester County, Pennsylvania

-In November 2024, the Chester County Commission announced that Byerman would be the county's first Chief Executive Officer.
+In November 2024, the Chester County Commissioners announced that Byerman would be the county's first Chief Executive Officer.
 The move marked a return to a county where Byerman lived in the 1990s.
-In this role, Commission Chair Josh Maxwell indicated that Byerman would be responsible for the overall leadership of the county's 2,600 employees and for shaping the county's strategic vision.
+In this role, Board of Commissioners Chair Josh Maxwell indicated that Byerman would be responsible for the overall leadership of the county's 2,600 employees and for shaping the county's strategic vision.
 He is responsible for a budget of over $730 million and a workforce of more than 2,600 employees.

+During his tenure, Byerman has spearheaded significant organizational changes, including the creation of a first-in-the-nation "Chief Experience Officer" position to emphasize the importance of constituent experience.
+Announcing the new role in the context of working within the county's existing budget, he pledged to lead "with discipline, integrity, and a steadfast commitment to responsible stewardship of public funds."

+Byerman also managed a comprehensive redesign of the county's official website, modernizing its layout and functionality to improve mobile access and encourage greater civic participation, continuing his longstanding focus on participatory democracy.

+Responding to federal funding shortfalls, Byerman worked with elected leadership to facilitate the acceleration of county support for essential services, including increased funding for the Chester County Food Bank, and, with Board of Commissioners Chair Josh Maxwell, pledged a "full court press" to defend local funding priorities.

-In September 2025, Byerman was invited to participate in a live panel discussion on immigration sponsored by WHYY and The Welcoming Center, where he described his efforts to convene an Immigration Working Group (IWG) for the County.
+In September 2025, Byerman participated in a live panel discussion on immigration sponsored by WHYY and The Welcoming Center, where he described his creation of an Immigration Working Group (IWG) for the County.
 The IWG brings together county departments under his supervision — including prison, emergency services, and health — with nonprofit leaders, mushroom farmers, and human rights advocates.
 Its mission includes three core goals: "One is to share information and dispel disinformation...
 Two is to identify new channels of communication, so we’re ready for major news developments when they happen, and we have those connections already.
 And three is to identify issues that need to be elevated to the county commissioners, to our state legislative delegation and to our federal delegation."

+On March 2, 2026, David Byerman abruptly moved on from his employment with the County of Chester.
+Although the County of Chester stated they that the work over the 14 months of his tenure was appreciated and they wished him well in his future endeavors, they were also pleased to announce his successor, Erik Walschburger and the return of the title "County Administrator" with Walschburger's appointment.